 A network can use more than one routing protocol, and routers on the network can learn about a route from multiple sources.
 Routers need to find a way to select a better path when there are multiple paths available.
 Administrative distance number is used by routers to find out which route is better (lower number is better).
-For example, if the same route is learned from RIP and EIGRP, a Cisco router chooses EIGRP route and stores the route in the routing table.
-This is because EIGRP routes have, by default, an administrative distance of 90, while RIP route have a higher administrative distance of 120.
+For example, if the same route is learned from RIP and EIGRP, a Cisco router will choose the EIGRP route and stores it in the routing table.
+This is because EIGRP routes have (by default) the administrative distance of 90, while RIP route have a higher administrative distance of 120.

 You can display the administrative distance of all routes on your router by typing the show ip route command:

-In the case above, the router has only one route in its routing table learned from a dynamic routing protocols , an EIGRP route.
+In the case above, the router has only a single route in its routing table learned from a dynamic routing protocols – the EIGRP route.

 The following table lists the administrative distance default values:

 If a router learns two different paths for the same network from the same routing protocol, it has to decide which route is better and will be placed in the routing table.
-Metric is a measure used to decide which route is better (lower number is better).
+Metric is the measure used to decide which route is better (lower number is better).
 Each routing protocol uses its own metric.
 For example, RIP uses hop counts as a metric, while OSPF uses cost.

 The following example explains the way RIP calculates its metric and why it chooses one path over another.

-The following table lists what various routing protocols use as a metric:
+The following table lists the parameters that various routing protocols use to calculate the metric: